 The PK360’s thick aluminum cast capsule means two things:

-The built-in Tel-Tru thermometer is guaranteed to display temperatures with a give or take of 1% accuracy.
+The built-in Tel-Tru thermometer is guaranteed to display temperatures that are accurate within 1% of true span, give or take.

 Secondly, this grill will never rust.
 Seriously.
 It’s science.